Skip to main content

 I have loved this photograph from the very first day I took it over 9 months ago in the summer of 2013.
 It is full of all the things that drive and inspire me in my work, theatre, human connection, colour, the landscape, and above all a certain unsaid English eccentricity.

 It has been six years since I discovered the overgrown mouth of the abandoned path and first stumbled into its hidden tunnel of fallen leaves and twisted vines.
 It felt like entering the pages of a forgotten storybook where the trees grew gnarled and stunted, knotting their branches together overhead, weighed down with their cloaks of wild ivy.
-It was a timeless place, one that has inspired me many times over the years and felt like the perfect setting for such a personal scene.
+It was a timeless place, one that has inspired me many times over the years and it felt like the perfect setting for such a personal scene.

 Close Up cropped sections of picture

-“We are all visitors to this time, this place.
+‘We are all visitors to this time, this place.
 We are just passing through.
-Our purpose here is to observe, to learn, to grow, to love… and then we return home.”
+Our purpose here is to observe, to learn, to grow,

-So I take comfort in this, have learnt through personal experience that we must try to love and live for each day with no regrets.
+I take comfort in this; I have learnt through personal experience that we must try to love and live for each day with no regrets.
 I am grateful for every day I have been able to work as an artist and truly feel alive in what I do.
 If I hadn’t lost mum I may have never taken this path and discovered this new part of me, so once again we will try to find some meaning in John’s loss, and continue to love him always.

 John Paul Clarke